 3.2.1.
-Experiment #2: Train on one, test in the other
+Experiment #2: Train on one, test on the other

 Armed with this new corpus, we wanted to see whether it could be used for NLD research, either by itself, or in concert with the ICLE.
-Our second experiment is a 7language task (the 7 languages that are well represented in both corpora) with 200 texts per language per corpora.
-Since the texts in the Lang-8 corpus tend to be much shorter, our texts actually consist of multiple texts; we combined them such that the average text lengths for the two corpora were comparable.
-The conditions for the experiment are: single corpus classification (10-fold crossvalidation) with each of the two corpora or training on one corpus, and testing on another (that is, cross-corpus testing).
+Our second experiment is a 7-language task (the 7 L1s, Spanish, French, Italian, Russian, Polish, Japanese, and Chinese, were selected because they are well represented in both corpora) with 200 texts per language per corpus.
+Since the texts in the Lang-8 corpus tend to be much shorter, our experimental texts actually consist of multiple original corpus texts; we combined them such that the average text lengths for the two corpora were comparable (about 500 words per text).
+Since we applied this same technique irrespective of languages, the text length across languages in the version of the Lang-8 that was used in the experiment is roughly uniform.
+The conditions for the experiment are: single corpus classification (10-fold cross-validation) with each of the two corpora, and training on one corpus and testing on another (that is, cross-corpus testing).
 The random baseline for this task is 14.2%, and our significance results reflect comparison to that baseline.

 Feature set ICLE, single corpus ICLE, Lang-8 training Lang-8, single corpus Lang-8, ICLE training

-Character n -grams 76.9 17.8 18.2 15.7
+Character n -grams 76.9 22.6 61.9 22.0

-POS n -grams 83.8 22.1 20.1 16.6
+POS n-grams 83.8 38.7 70.0 29.3

-Function words 70.1 20.1 20.1 15.8
+Function words 70.1 33.1 60.2 27.7

-Word n -grams 91.8 20.8 21.8 17.0
+Word n -grams 91.8 44.6 85.6 27.6

-Combined 93.8 22.9 25.0 16.6
+Combined 93.8 46.1 87.7 26.7

 Table 2.
-NLD accuracy (%), ICLE and Lang-8, 7-language, crossvalidated vs. cross-corpus
+NLD accuracy (%), ICLE and Lang-8, 7-language, cross-validated vs. cross-corpus

-Most of the results in Table 2 are poor, though most are nonetheless significantly better than chance, suggesting that some NLD is occurring.
-The outlier, of course, is cross-validation in the ICLE, which is extremely high compared to cross-validation in the Lang-8, though the conditions are similar.
-The explanation for this, again, is the biases in the ICLE that allow for easy classification by topic.
+All of the results in Table 2 are well above chance.
+The best result, of course, is cross-validation in the ICLE, which is consistently higher than cross-validation in the Lang-8, though the conditions are similar.
+There are two explanations for this: the Lang-8 is a corpus with less distinction between L1s; or the biases in the ICLE that allow for easy classification by topic.
 Importantly, performance in the Lang-8 using the ICLE as training is extremely poor, suggesting that the patterns the classifier has learned in the ICLE do not generalize.
 In fact, they confound; we noticed that most Lang-8 texts are classified as Japanese, which, of the languages in the ICLE, seems to involve the most personal narratives (see Section 2.1).
-The other two results are better, but still lower than we would expect.
+The other cross-corpus results, Lang-8 training and ICLE testing, are markedly better (though still well below the cross-validated), suggesting that the Lang-8 is a much better training corpus.
 Looking at the features, we note that word n-grams tend to do the best, though POS n-grams are also useful.
 In any case, this task appears to be more difficult than cross-validated results in the ICLE would indicate.